Keyboard shortcuts

 • Each logic gate is named sequentially (e.g., XAND4, XXOR5)

-• Wires starting with an underscore (e.g., _XSPLIT1_q1) are automatically generated
+• Wires starting with an underscore (e.g., _SPLIT1_q1) are automatically generated

-• Labels like clk_1 and s appear as specified in the code
+• Labels like c and s appear as specified by the circuit outputs

 Summary